-Other companies simply use shortened work weeks, such as having employees work for only six hours a day instead of eight.
-Depending on the needs of your firm and your clients, such an arrangement may or may not be possible.
-As an accountant, you’re probably well aware that eight hours of work doesn’t necessarily mean eight hours of productivity.
-Preliminary research suggests that having employees work for shorter stretches can actually increase productivity.
+Not ready for a compressed week?
+You could try a shortened day, where employees work for six hours instead of eight.
+After all, as an accountant, you’re probably well aware that eight hours of work doesn’t necessarily mean eight hours of productivity.
+Plus, preliminary research suggests that having employees work for shorter stretches can actually increase productivity.

 Alternatively, you might allow staff members to work from home one or two days a week.
 With cloud computing programs like QuickBooks Online, your employees can access everything they need without coming into the office.
 That way, you stay productive, and your employees can find the work-life balance that keeps them at their most efficient at work.